Home > Project > Explainer Series

 stihl universal pro forestry axe

 The axe is a good choice when the primary application is splitting logs or chopping small branches into firewood-length bits.
-While it will cut through thick logs with many strokes, hacking through big trunks turns into a chore fast, especially if you have to cut several lengths.
-For those times, best choose a saw.
+While it will cut through thick logs with many strokes, hacking through big trunks quickly becomes a chore, especially if you have to cut several lengths.
+For those times, it’s best to choose a saw.

-How to choose: Axe prices vary widely, with hardware store cheapos starting at around $20.
-But it’s worth it to spend a few more bucks and get at least an Eastwing, a USA-made brand that makes a good quality, steel-handled axe for under $50.
+Axe prices vary widely, with hardware store cheapos starting at around $20.
+But it’s worth spending a few more bucks and getting at least an Eastwing, a USA-made brand that makes a good quality, steel-handled axe for around $50.

-For those who don’t mind shelling out a few more bucks for a high-end or hand-ground model, axes made in the U.S. or Europe tend to retain an edge longer, and use better steel, than cheap mass-produced axes.
+For those who don’t mind shelling out a few more bucks for a high-end or hand-ground model, axes made in the U.S. or Europe tend to retain an edge longer and use better steel, than mass-produced axes.

 A longer handle tends to be safer for less experienced users, although they take more work to swing.
-That’s because, if you miss your target or swing through it, you’re less likely to swing past and hit yourself.
-Don’t swing the axe at your leg anyway though!
+That’s because if you miss your target or swing through it, you’re less likely to swing past and hit yourself.
+Always be aware of your surroundings when using an axe.
+And consider where it will hit if you miss your target.
+Is that where your foot is standing?

 As with most things, you often get a better product at a higher price, with better steels, hand forging, and hickory handles bringing premium pricing.